 If you’re concerned about productivity, a professional graphics card such as the Quadro is the clear choice.

 The good thing about CAD software, SolidWorks in particular- a top of the line graphics card is not necessary.
 Often an entry or mid level professional graphics card is more than ample for you to enjoy great frame rates and excellent visual quality, with reduced glitches.
 We recommend putting your money towards a multi core and high thread performance processor to get the most out of your system.

 If you often have a lot of drawings and multiple views open, we recommend Intel processors with 6 cores and 12 logical threads.
 If you’re mainly working in model view, then a 4 core processor is ample.
 In any case, opt for the highest thread performance possible.

-TAP Tech services clients throughout the Fairfield county, Litchfield county, New Haven county, and Westchester county areas in CT and NY.
-We have clients in and around Danbury, Fairfield, Mamaroneck, Newtown, Westport, Norwalk, Newtown, and Georgetown… just to name a few!
+TAP Tech services clients throughout the Fairfield county, Litchfield county, and New Haven county areas in CT.
+We have clients in and around Danbury, Fairfield, Newtown, Westport, Norwalk, Newtown, and Georgetown… just to name a few!
 We offer a complete range of business computer and IT services, from network and WiFi installations to complete outsourced “IT guy” services.